 Does the screen flash when you zoom in?

 When you double/triple tap the screen to magnify, does the screen do a short strobe animation?
 Most animations can be disabled on a phone, but some models may not allow this strobe effect to be disabled.
 It’s also worth checking to see if the phone screen strobes for other gestures, or when apps are opened.
 Sometimes you can change what animation displays, so you can choose something that isn’t a strobe effect.
+Read more about enabling magnification and other accessibility settings on Android here.

 If your eyes have trouble processing bright lights or colors, check to see if the phone display supports adding a color blindness mode or light filter.
 I have a filter on my current phone that filters out very bright lights without affecting the color display.
 I also use night mode on my phone when I am dealing with a migraine- this is a red-pigmented filter designed to block out the blue light from the phone display.
+Read more about colored backgrounds and the readability of font here.

 Does the keyboard flash?

 When typing, does the phone keyboard create a strobe or flashing effect?
 Luckily, keyboards and other third party apps can easily be replaced- check out my post on how to make Android accessible here.
 However, it may not be worth the hassle if there are so many other flashing lights on the phone.
+Read about third party apps that make any android phone accessible here.